 Sensako's wheat breeding strategy, known as modified pedigree selection, incorporates key breeding technologies which, coupled with the use of molecular marker selection and high throughput quality analytics maximizes efficiency and productivity.

 The programs focus on producing wheat varieties for the key commodity and quality markets in South Africa, incorporating key agronomic characters such as increased yield, adaptability and consistency, straw strength, milling and baking improvements and disease resistance.

-Sensako currently has 19 commercial cultivars and there are 9, 7 and 8 pre-commercial cultivars from the irrigation, Cape and winter breeding programs.
+Sensako currently has a range of commercial cultivars and there are several pre-commercial cultivars from the irrigation, Cape and winter breeding programs.